cysouw/graphicalgrammar/text/german.md

 ### Eberhard (1905) *Graphische Darstellung in der Sprachlehre*

-Johann Eberhard (born 1838) was a school direktor in Sigmaringen.^[Not much is available about his biography.
+Johann Eberhard (born 1838) was a school director in Sigmaringen.^[Not much is available about his biography.
 He retired as director in 1903 and apparantly moved to Trier, see page 30 of the school report of 1904 <https://nbn-resolving.org/urn:nbn:de:hbz:061:1-882473>, accessed 10 January 2025.]
 After his retirement he wrote a small article about the graphical analysis of sentences [@eberhard1905], mostly as a reaction to the proposals of Stamm (see [@sec:stamm1899]).
 Eberhard criticises Stamm for the complexity of his analyses, which are not suitable for use in school.
 However, Eberhard is very positive about the idea of using graphical displays for teaching grammar.

 > Das die graphische Darstellung ein erwünschtes Mittel ist, um Übersicht über ein verwickeltes Satzbilde zu erzielen, unterliegt keinem Zweifel.
 Nach meinen Erfahrungen bringen alle Schüler, auch die Minderbefähigten, der bezeichneten Darstellung ein großes Interesse entgegen – gewiss ein wichtiges Moment bei dem trockenen Lehrstoff!
 Die graphische Darstellung solcher Sätze, die in der Schule zergeliedert sind, ist deshalb auch eine viel begehrte Hausaufgabe. [@eberhard1905: 284]
 >